jess-of-the-woods/tid_til/notes/linux/terminal.md

 e.g. `wc -l < testfile.txt`: redirect testfile.txt as the stdin for `wc -l` which will return (stdout) the number of lines in testfile.txt. equivalent to `cat testfile.txt | wc -l`

-### standard input/output/error
+### standard streams
+input/output/error
-- 0 represents stdin
+- 0 represents stdin or standard input
-- 1 represents stdout
+- 1 represents stdout or standard output
-- 2 represents stderr
+- 2 represents stderr or standard error

 `ls -alh nonexistentFile 2> error.txt`: redirects error (stderr) returned from listing non-existent file to error.txt